List of New Avengers story arcs: Breakout (Issues #1-6)

-Man and Machine (New Avengers/Transformers #1-4)

-In this canon story, the Latveria is at war with neighboring Symkaria, and the Avengers go in to help, but Spider-Man is captured.
-The Decepticon leader Megatron is using one of Doctor Doom's devices to control human minds.
-Optimus Prime and his Autobots attack Latveria with the other Avengers.
-The Decepticons use Spider-Man's blood to gain even more power than what Energon, their normal source of energy, gives them.
-After the Autobots free Spider-Man, he and Wolverine agree to give their blood samples to the Autobots so they can be on equal ground with the Decepticons.
-Iron Man's armor is destroyed in the battle, but the Autobots win the war.
-After both teams of robots leave, the Avengers disclose to the government what happened.

 The Sentry (Issues #7-10)

 Captain America and Iron Man try to discover the origins of the Sentry, a man shrouded in mystery, who saved their lives many times during the outbreak on the Raft.
 He was a voluntary prisoner distraught for killing his wife, even though she appears to be alive and well.

 Meanwhile, Spider-Man, Spider-Woman, Luke Cage, and Wolverine track down The Wrecker and, after a dangerous battle, they manage to subdue him.
 After it is revealed that he has been manipulated by his Void persona and the deceased Mastermind, the Sentry's mental problems are cured, though he still cannot handle the stress of his arch-foe's manipulation.
-Emma Frost helps Sentry to unlock the mental blocks placed on his memories and powers, and he joins the new Avengers to regain his original heroic status, in spite of his past memories being out from his grasp.
+Emma Frost helps Sentry to unlock the mental blocks placed on his memories and powers, and he joins the new Avengers to regain his original heroic status, in spite of his memories being out from his grasp.

 This story arc reveals the existence of the Illuminati, a covert association of six of the world's most influential super-heroes.
 The members include Iron Man, Fantastic Four leader Reed Richards, Atlantean monarch Namor, X-Men founder Charles Xavier, mystic arts master Doctor Strange, and Black Bolt, leader of the Inhumans.

 Ronin (Issues #11-13)

 With Wolverine busy, the team requires a member with experience in confronting the Hand.
-Captain America asks Matt Murdock, who recommends Ronin, his former lover and enemy Maya Lopez (previously known as "Echo").
+Captain America asks Matt Murdock, who recommends Ronin, his former lover and enemy Maya Lopez (previously known as Echo).
 She joins the team on an expedition to Japan to seize the Silver Samurai.
 Ronin has not spent much time with the team since, having remained in Japan to monitor the Hand.
 The Sentry still suffers from his own identity problems, giving him "good days and bad days".